ionic-team/ionic-docs/src/pages/developing/tips.md

 It is recommended that packages get updated through the CLI since npm will now read package versions from the `package-lock.json` first.

-## Editors
+## Code Editors

-There are a lots of editors to choose from.
+There are a lot of code editors to choose from.
 Here are some of our favorites:

-- [VS Code](https://code.visualstudio.com): a popular and free text editor made by Microsoft
+- [Visual Studio Code](https://code.visualstudio.com): a popular and free text editor made by Microsoft
 - [Atom](https://atom.io): a hackable text editor made by GitHub
 - [WebStorm](https://www.jetbrains.com/webstorm/): a powerful non-free editor by JetBrains